Roadway Connectivity

 ~~~~~~~~~~~~~~~~~~~~

-This chapter describes how improved roadway connectivity can reduce vehicle travel.
+This chapter describes how improved roadway and pathway connectivity, which tends to improve accessibility and reduce vehicle travel distances.

 Description

-Sometimes, different levels of connectivity are intentionally applied to different modes.
-For example, some cities are divided into traffic cells with direct walking, cycling and transit connections, but require a longer trip to travel between by private automobile (Vehicle Restrictions).
-A Fused Grid street design (Figure 2), uses public squares at the end of cul-de-sac streets to provide pedestrian and cycling connections that are closed to vehicle traffic (CMHC, 2004).
-This helps improve community livability and encourage nonmotorized transportation.
+Sometimes, different levels of connectivity are intentionally applied to different modes, called filtered permeability (Cozens and Hillier 2008).
+For example, some urban road networks have more direct connections for walking, cycling and public transit than for private automobile (Vehicle Restrictions).
+A Fused Grid street design (Figure 2), uses public squares at the end of cul-de-sac streets to provide pedestrian and cycling connections that are closed to vehicle traffic (Grammenos and Lovegrove 2015).
+This helps improve Community Livability, encourage nonmotorized transportation and increase traffic safety (Lovegrove and Sun 2009; Zhang, et al. 2012).

 A Fused Grid street uses greenspace to connect cul-de-sac ends, improving connectivity for non-motorized travel (walking and cycling).

 Natural barriers such as rivers, highways and major arterials sometimes create barriers to direct local travel, particularly for non-motorized travel, called the barrier effect or severance (“Barrier Effect,” Litman, 2005).
-Various design strategies can help improve connectivity across such barriers, including special bridges and decking over major roadways (Savvides,2005).
+Various design strategies can help improve connectivity across such barriers, including special bridges, decking over major roadways, and creating Pedways, which are walking networks within major commercial centers that connect buildings and transportation terminals (Savvides, 2005).

-Efforts to increase connectivity must overcome the common preference for residential cul-de-sac street.
-Cul-de-sacs are popular because they have limited traffic volumes and speeds, and help create a sense of community and security.
+Efforts to increase roadway connectivity must overcome the common consumer preference for residential cul-de-sac street.
+Cul-de-sacs are popular because they have limited traffic volumes and speeds, and contribute to a sense of community and security.
 More connected residential streets can have these attributes if designed with short blocks, “T” intersections, narrower widths and other Traffic Calming features to control vehicle traffic speeds and volumes, and community design features to promote a sense of community and Security.
 Another objection to a connected street network is that it requires more road right-of-way land, but this can be offset by reducing street widths.

 Connectivity Index